bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 # Onboarding

-Accessory manufacturers MUST follow a minimum set of steps for their accessories to be detectable by platforms such as adding their Network ID value to the [Manufacturer network ID Registry](#manufacturer-protocol-registry).
+Accessory manufacturers MUST follow a minimum set of steps for their accessories to be detectable by platforms such as adding their Network ID value to the [Finding Network Registry](#finding-network-registry).

 During onboarding, a product data registry will be created that includes information such as: